Bill-Figliolini/Bartend/README.md

 ## Known Issues
  * Attempting to use an ingredient twice in a serving can result in it bottoming out at 0
- * Tables are unsorted and can't be filtered
+ * Tables are not presently filterable

 ## License
 MIT